Teach English as a Second Language/Teach English as a Foreign Language

 This 130-hour certificate program prepares novice instructors to successfully live and teach English overseas.
 Over 100 TESL/TEFL Certificate graduates have been employed in over 40 countries with the help of ALI's job placement assistance program.
 This program combines a solid teaching foundation with hands-on practical classroom experience.
 Specialized sessions – language acquisition theory, teaching specific language skills, effective second language teaching methods, understanding the English language learner, classroom atmosphere and management, lesson preparation, and materials development - provide participants the tools that they need to successfully apply for, and perform teaching assignments abroad.

 SDSU's American Language Institute has been training teachers of ESL/EFL since 1981.
-The ALI teaching staff has a broad base of experience in teacher training, ranging from Fulbright assignments in Costa Rica, Romania, and Japan to presenting a Brazil, Korea, Japan, Mexico, and Jordan.
+The ALI teaching staff has a broad base of experience in teacher training, ranging from Fulbright assignments in Costa Rica, Romania, and Japan, to presenting in Brazil, Korea, Japan, Mexico, and Jordan.

 Program Highlights and Goals